b361asd/Auction_Site/README.md

 ## How to run

 This is a Maven project.
-To generate the `.war` file run
+To generate the `.war` file run:

 ```sh
 mvn install